How to Start Journaling + 20 Journaling Prompts for Beginners

-When you’re feeling stuck, it’s hard to work through it all, maybe because of overwhelm or conflicting emotions.
+When you’re feeling stuck, it’s hard to work through it all, maybe because of overwhelming or conflicting emotions.

 On the fence about a big decision?
 Writing out the pros and cons can help you figure out which direction to take.
 Simply put, writing helps you find answers to problems.

-Writing your thoughts and feelings deepens self-knowledge while identifying you values and priorities.
+Writing your thoughts and feelings deepens self-knowledge while identifying your values and priorities.
 It’s like a conversation with yourself….your deeper self.

 It’s the self that gets shoved back in the corner because you’re too busy doing all of your “shoulds”.
 But you know what?
 That “self” has some things to say, I promise.
 You’ll be surprised about what kinds of things come out when you stop silencing that part of you.

 Sometimes just getting the feelings out provides tremendous reprieve.

 Imagine a pressure cooker.
 Think about the pressure builds because the pot is sealed.
 The pressure has no place to go until the valve is released.
 And when it’s released, it comes out hot and fast.

 We are all like little pressure cookers now and then.
 Life happens and pressure builds.
 Then, we gotta let out that steam.
-Writing can release the pressure.
+Writing can release pressure.

 Diary vs. Journal?